The Waterloo School Board voted for an Operating Expense Referendum Question on the April 4 2023 election

 New Programs and Classes

-Over the last four years, the Pool and Fitness Center has offered nine new programs and classes to members and the
+Over the last four years, the Pool and Fitness Center has offered nine new programs and classes to members and

 community.
 It has also offered eighteen new wellness opportunities and challenges to District staff.
-Promoting staff
+Promoting

 wellness helps the District keep health insurance costs down.